taro9710/java-skills-baseline/README.md

 Now we need to execute the wrapper task and the task will tie our project to the wrapper.
 Besides the gradlew files, a wrapper folder is generated inside the gradle folder containing a jar and a properties file.

 If we want to switch to a new version of Gradle, we only need to change an entry in gradle-wrapper.properties.

+## Core Spring Concepts

+###1.
+Introduction to Spring Framework

+Spring Framework is a Java platform that provides comprehensive infrastructure support for developing Java applications.
+Spring handles the infrastructure so you can focus on your application.
+Spring enables you to build applications from “plain old Java objects” (POJOs) and to apply enterprise services non-invasively to POJOs.
+This capability applies to the Java SE programming model and to full and partial Java EE.

+Examples of how you, as an application developer, can use the Spring platform advantage:
+- Make a Java method execute in a database transaction without having to deal with transaction APIs.
+- Make a local Java method a remote procedure without having to deal with remote APIs.
+- Make a local Java method a management operation without having to deal with JMX APIs.
+- Make a local Java method a message handler without having to deal with JMS APIs.